AndersDeath/diary2/000-current.md

 So, I voted today.
 I spent 2 hours in queue to Embassy.
 It was crazy.
 I think that several thousands of people came to the place.
 Unfortunately a capacity of the Empassy was really small and a lot of people could not voted.
 After that I visited cafe, warmed myself a little bit and then visited rally.
 I saw Khodorkovsky.
 It's a Russia billioner that spend almost 10 years in prison due to conflict with Putin.
 So, that was interesting.
 After that I was working on test tast for Doodle.
 I think I ruined the task and they will refuse me.
 I expect it and will not wait for the next call.
 It will not make sence.
 In general day was nice but I am tiered again.
 This is shit.
 I also need to accomplish a lot of things tomorrow morning for XU.
 My debt is quite hight.
 So, I will wake up and jump to the problem.
 It was my day.

 # 18 März - Sonntag - Berlin - 545 Tag der Einwanderung - Cold Sunny

+It's fucking cold today.
+I spent the whole day in apartments because it was just freeze outside.